Amirhossein-rezaeian/PLC-Ladder-Simulator/README.md

 ## About

-**PLC Ladder Simulator** is a new and actively developing project focused on **PLC programming, Ladder Logic simulation, industrial automation, and engineering education**.
+**PLC Ladder Simulator** is a new project focused on **PLC programming, Ladder Logic, industrial automation, simulation, and engineering education**.

-The project is designed to provide an interactive environment for students, engineers, technicians, and industrial automation enthusiasts who want to learn and practice PLC programming.
+The project provides an interactive environment for students, engineers, technicians, and industrial automation enthusiasts to practice PLC programming and control logic.

-Users can create control logic and explore how their programs behave inside a simulated environment.
+Users can create control logic and observe its behavior inside a simulated environment.

 ---